 This reflection is not just about looking back but about using that information to inform future strategies.
 With a clear understanding of past successes and challenges, you can better position your business to achieve its goals in the coming year.

 Marketing and sales are two sides of the same coin, but they require distinct strategies.
 Marketing plans focus on building awareness and generating leads, while sales plans concentrate on converting those leads into customers.
-By separating these plans, you can ensure that your marketing efforts are effectively driving sales and revenue growth.
+By separating these plans, you can help ensure that your marketing efforts are effectively driving sales and revenue growth.

 Set clear goals and objectives for each plan and establish metrics to measure their success.
 This separation allows you to optimize both your marketing and sales strategies, leading to improved business outcomes and a more robust bottom line.